The wildlife wonders of Klaserie

 Willem’s photographic adventure

-As one of the winners in the annual Africa Geographic Photographer of the Year for 2017, I received as my prize a two-night stay at Klaserie.
+As one of the winners in the annual Africa Geographic Photographer of the Year for 2017, I received as my prize a two-night stay in Klaserie.
 My wife and I decided to use the prize during our first available free time, which was at the end of September 2017.

 Not long into our first game drive, we were alerted over the radio about a group of wild dogs about 20 minutes away.
 We reached the sighting just in time to find the puppies starting to play.
-Unfortunately, it was a cloudy afternoon, and the sun was already setting, but nevertheless we got some interesting photos of the young wild dog cubs playing while waiting for the adults to return from their hunt.
+Unfortunately, it was a cloudy afternoon, and the sun was already setting, but nevertheless, we got some interesting photos of the young wild dog cubs playing while waiting for the adults to return from their hunt.